BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_2_Accessing_Bitcoind_with_Java.md

 # 17.2: Accessing Bitcoind with Java

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 This section explains how to interact with `bitcoind` using the Java programming language and the [JavaBitcoindRpcClient](https://github.com/Polve/JavaBitcoindRpcClient).

-## Setting Up Java
+## Set Up Java

 You can install Java on your server, using the `apt-get` command.
 You will also install [Apache Maven](http://maven.apache.org/) to manage the dependencies.
 ```